salilab/imp/doc/mainpage.md

  Throughout the documentation we refer to two, overlapping sets of people.
 - _users_ write python scripts to use existing IMP functionality
-- _developers_ develop new methods for scoring, sampling or representation, and hopefully contribute them back to IMP central Various pieces of documentation are marked as being intended for developers.
+- _developers_ develop new methods for scoring, sampling or representation, and hopefully contribute them back to IMP central.
+ Various pieces of documentation are marked as being intended for developers.

 In addition to the tabs above that take you to individual module, class and function documentation, we have the following pages to help users get started: